buosseph/rasp/readme.md

 ### Future Additions
 Features and components I'd like to add in the future.

-- Update `rbj` filters to use transposed direct-form 2 biquads
 - Add general `EnvelopeDetector`?
   - Must warn in documentation that input must be absolute values
   - An example of when this is used is for gain changing in compressors